• Skip to primary navigation

 Slice of Banana Pudding served in a bowl with ice cream

-Yes you can make banana cake but this usually only uses up a couple of bananas and yes you can freeze bananas but mine tend to never see the light of day once they’ve ventured into the freezer!
+Yes, you can make banana cake but this usually only needs a couple of bananas.
+And yes, you can freeze bananas, but mine never see the light of day once they’ve ventured into the freezer!

 Banana Pudding - a great way to use up overripe bananas and a long time family favourite!
 Fab Food 4 All #banana #pudding #dessert #thrifty #foodwaste #frugal #vegetarian

-So Banana Pudding has become my go to recipe when it comes to salvaging lots of overripe bananas.
+So Banana Pudding has become my go-to recipe for salvaging lots of overripe bananas.

-Even better Banana Pudding is quick and simple to make and can will happily stay in a warm oven until you’re ready to serve it.
-My family love this pudding and polish it with gusto.
+Even better Banana Pudding is quick and simple to make and will happily stay in a warm oven until you’re ready to serve it.
+My family love this pudding and polishes it off with gusto.

-It’s great to see fruit which looked fit for the compost heap make such a delicious pud – definitely a win win situation for your purse and your tummy!
+It’s great to see the fruit that looked fit for the compost heap make such a delicious pudding—a win-win situation for your purse and your tummy!

 More Banana Recipes